SteveDesmond-ca/stevedesmond-ca.github.io/resume.md

 ## Summary

-- 15 years of professional full-stack development
+- 17 years of professional full-stack development
 - Open source contributions / experience in Bash, C, C++, C#, Docker, F#, Go, Java, JavaScript, PHP, Python, TypeScript, and Visual Basic
-- Specializing in performance optimization, automated testing, and Continuous Integration and Delivery
+- Specializing in performance optimization, user experience, automated testing, and Continuous Integration and Delivery

 ## Work Experience

 ### Lead Developer, ecoAPM -- Ithaca, NY (2018 -- Present)

-- Building an open source application performance management platform that highlights energy consumption and effiency, to help reduce the environmental toll that software takes on the planet
+- Building an open source Application Performance Management platform that highlights energy consumption and effiency, to help reduce the environmental toll that software takes on the planet
-- Assisting organizations with any and all software development needs, focusing on performance, testing, and code quality
+- Assisting organizations with any and all software development needs, focusing on performance, UX, testing, and code quality

 ### Lead Developer, Steve Desmond Software Development -- Ithaca, NY (2016 -- 2020)